slim-template/slim/README.md

 #### Conditional

-If the method is not false or empty?, the content will show
+If the object is not false or empty?, the content will show

     - article
       h1 = title

 #### Inverted conditional

-If the method is false or empty?, the content will show
+If the object is false or empty?, the content will show

     -! article
       p Sorry, article not found

 #### Iteration

+If the object is an array, the section will iterate

+    - articles
+      tr: td = title

 #### Wrapped dictionary - Resolution order